maarten-pennings/303WIFILC01/3-flash/readme.md

 ## Introduction

-After having made a backup of the original firmware, and the analysis of the connections between the key components, I decided to take the plunge: flash my of firmware.
+After having made a backup of the original firmware, and the analysis of the connections between the key components, I decided to take the plunge: flash my own firmware.

 ## Hardware